 - Use education, training, or other methods to make sure that employees and contractors are aware of the OHSMS requirements that apply to them and understand their importance

-- Making sure that employees are competent to carry out their responsibilities as defined in the OHSMS
+- Make sure that employees are competent to carry out their responsibilities as defined in the OHSMS

-- Make sure employees and contractors have access to, and remove any barriers to, participation in the education and training defined in the OHSMS
+- Make sure employees and contractors have access to participation in the education and training defined in the OHSMS, and remove any barriers to this education and training that may exist

 - Making sure that training is provided in a language that employees understand